Honors and Senior Theses in EEP

 Check out the writing services at the Student Learning Center

-Congrats to Graduating Class of 2022 Honors Students in the EEP Major!
+Congrats to our Fall 2022 Honors Student in the EEP Major, Jack Weaver!

 Watch the video of the afternoon of Spring 2022 May 6th featuring EEP honors students HERE, the Entire symposium for Spring 2021 Day 1 featuring EEP HERE, and Fall 2020 HERE